PacLII Home | Databases | WorldLII | Search | Feedback

 (a) to carryout the recruitment process referred to under section 6; and

-(b) to submit to the Minister the names of the recommended candidate and 2 eligible dates to thto the Minister for Council’s approval; and
+(b) to submit to the Minister the names of the recommended candidate and 2 eligible candidates to the Minister for Council’s approval; and

 (c) to determine the remuneration of the Diplomatic Staff; and